MartinEesmaa/VVCEasy/README.md

 # FAQ (known as Frequently Asked Questions)

+Before you ask any question, please see the questions below.

 Are you real creator of VVCEasy?

 Yes... but I'm not real creator of VVC, I didn't built VVC, it was Fraunhofer HHI that he built VVC.

 Are you trying to work build of VVCEasy?

 Well yes... it takes longer time to make VVCEasy easier, but VVCEasy is not yet finished until further/update announcement.
-I don't have employees, so I'm only the one.
+I don't have employees, so I'm the only one worker.

 Is it okay to bring my proof screenshots of errors?

-I allow you to bring error screenshots, you can bring proof.
-More proofs, easier to solve it.
+Yes, you can bring error screenshots for your proof.
+More proofs, easy to solve it.

 My question is not listed on FAQ.
 Can I ask any question to you?

-Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to help :).
+Sure, just go to Issues tab, ask questions or/and give your issue to me, I'd be happy to solve :).

 Do you know what you have skills in your programming?

 I know about batch file and HTML programmer.
 Some hard programming languages might be difficult for me :/.
 Update of 19th February 2022: Maybe I should make C# Console program, that will be easy of Windows, Mac and Linux multi support.